aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/split-a-document/_index.md

 The following code example shows how to divide a document and save each page as a separate document:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-SplitDocument-SplitDocumentPageByPage.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-SplitDocument-SplitDocumentPageByPage.cpp" >}}

 ### Split a Document by Page Ranges